CO-DEFEND: Continuous Decentralized Federated Learning for Secure DoH-Based Threat Detection: EVALUATION AND DISCUSSION

 On the other hand, the SVM and LR algorithms also experience an increase in the results obtained by introducing federation, although it is more discrete (around $3\%$ and $14\%$).
 This analysis is similar for the AdGuard and Quad9 entities, with the difference that the tree-based algorithms already show significant results.
 This is predictably due to the nature of tree-based algorithms, improving generalization on unseen attack behaviors.
 Unlike linear models (SVM, LR), they leverage additional structural patterns.
 The federated process integrates other participants' decision boundaries, resulting in more accurate classifiers.

 As for the federated scenarios, the vast majority of cases show similar results among them, which requires a more refined analysis of the results.
-In these simulations, the CFL and DFL results are the same in all cases.
-This is because the aggregated models in each round are the same: in CFL, the central node computes the global model based on all contributions; in DFL, all entities receive the rest of the contributions and compute the same (global) model.
+In these simulations, the CFL and DFL results are the same in all cases because the aggregated models in each round are identical: in CFL, the central node computes the global model based on all contributions; in DFL, all entities receive the rest of the contributions and compute the same (global) model.
+However, it is important to note that a fully-connected DFL topology is impractical at scale since its communication cost grows quadratically with the number of nodes, $\mathcal{O}(n^2)$.
+In contrast, the proposed Gossip-based DFL reduces communication overhead to $\mathcal{O}(n)$, making it more viable for large-scale deployments.

 On the other hand, one might expect that the results of DFL+Gossip would be worse than those of the DFL scenario, since the federation scheme is the same, but there is less sharing of ML models between entities.
 Nothing could be further from the truth, the results in the latter scenario maintain the good metrics obtained in DFL in most cases, and even improve in some entities and algorithms.
 The network topology is fully connected, allowing each node to randomly select any other node as its gossip partner.
 This ensures that, over multiple rounds, model updates propagate efficiently throughout the network.
 This is the case of the DT algorithm, where the proposed scenario obtains the best results among those evaluated.
 The same case occurs with the RF algorithm, although the improvement in accuracy is almost imperceptible.
 Others, such as SVM, obtain similar results for practical purposes, with or without the inclusion of the Gossip protocol.
 As an exception, the LR algorithm is the only ML model evaluated that worsens its results with respect to the full-DFL scenario, predictably due to the lack of convergence in reducing the spread of the models.